Interstate 295 (Delaware–Pennsylvania): Lawrence Township to Bristol Township

-Upon crossing the Delaware River, I-295 becomes the Delaware Expressway (Vietnam Veterans Memorial Highway) and enters Lower Makefield Township in Bucks County, passing over Pennsylvania Route 32 (PA 32) and reaching an electronic toll gantry in the westbound direction.
-After crossing the Delaware Canal, I-295 reaches an interchange with Taylorsville Road, which provides indirect access to PA 32, to the north of the borough of Yardley, and narrows to six lanes.
-Here, the Pennsylvania Department of Transportation (PennDOT) takes over maintenance of the road.
+Upon crossing the Delaware River, I-295 becomes the Delaware Expressway and enters Lower Makefield Township in Bucks County, passing over PA 32 and reaching an electronic toll gantry in the westbound direction.
+After crossing the Delaware Canal, I-295 reaches an exit for Taylorsville Road, which provides indirect access to PA 32, to the north of Yardley, and narrows to six lanes.
+Here, the Pennsylvania Department of Transportation takes over maintenance of the road.
 At this interchange, the route changes cardinal directions, with northbound becoming westbound and eastbound becoming southbound.
 I-295 continues west-southwest near suburban residential areas and features a westbound rest area and weigh station.
-The freeway turns to the south and reaches the PA 332 interchange that serves the borough of Newtown to the west, narrowing again to four lanes.
+The freeway turns to the south and reaches the exit for PA 332 that serves Newtown to the west, narrowing again to four lanes.
 I-295 continues south near some farmland before passing near more homes with some commercial development.
-The freeway comes to a bridge over SEPTA's West Trenton Line and CSX Transportation's Trenton Subdivision before it crosses into Middletown Township and comes to a cloverleaf interchange with the US 1 freeway.
-Immediately after this interchange, I-295 passes over Norfolk Southern's Morrisville Line and CSX Transportation's Fairless Branch as it curves southwest, heading northwest of commercial development and the Oxford Valley Mall.
+The freeway comes to a bridge over SEPTA's West Trenton Line and CSX Transportation's Trenton Subdivision before it crosses into Middletown Township and comes to a cloverleaf interchange with US 1.
+Immediately after this interchange, I-295 passes over Norfolk Southern Railway's Morrisville Line and CSX Transportation's Fairless Branch as it curves southwest, heading northwest of commercial development and the Oxford Valley Mall.
 The freeway makes a curve to the south and becomes parallel to SEPTA's West Trenton Line and CSX Transportation's Trenton Subdivision to the west, passing under PA 213 without an interchange.
-The railroad tracks split to the west and I-295 reaches a diamond interchange with US 1 Business (US 1 Bus.)/PA 413 to the east of the borough of Penndel.
-Following this interchange, the freeway crosses Mill Creek and runs south-southeast near suburban residential areas as it heads west of Levittown.
-I-295 enters Bristol Township and terminates at an interchange with I-95 at I-276 (Pennsylvania Turnpike).
+The railroad tracks split to the west and I-295 reaches a diamond interchange with Bus.
+US 1/PA 413 to the east of Penndel.
+Following this interchange, the freeway crosses the Mill Creek and runs south-southeast near suburban residential areas as it heads west of Levittown.
+I-295 enters Bristol Township and terminates at an interchange with I-95 at the Pennsylvania Turnpike (I-276).
 At this interchange, I-295 merges into southbound I-95, with access from westbound I-295 to southbound I-95 and from northbound I-95 to eastbound I-295; there are no ramps connecting I-295 and the Pennsylvania Turnpike.